These women have accused Trump of sexual harassment

 (CNN)WARNING: This story contains graphic language.

-At Sunday night's presidential debate, CNN's Anderson Cooper posed a pointed question to Donald Trump in regards to the leaked 2005 Access Hollywood video that caught him saying of women that he felt entitled to "grab them by the pussy."
+At the second presidential debate, CNN's Anderson Cooper posed a pointed question to Donald Trump in regards to the leaked 2005 Access Hollywood video that caught him saying of women that he felt entitled to "grab them by the pussy."

 "For the record, you're saying you never did that?"
 Cooper asked.

-Note: CORRECTION: This story has been updated to accurately reflect the year Crooks alleges the encounter with Trump took place.